karad/mr-tutorials-for-nreal-light/ImagesAndWords/README.md

-# vol.09 Images and words :  Image detection sample
+# Images and words (Image detection sample) - MR Tutorial for Nreal Light

 ![Image of the completed version](Assets/ImagesAndWords.png)